mys-lang/mys/docs/language-reference/proposals/function_keyword.rst

 Replace ``def`` with ``func`` and ``test``.

-Test functions have their own namespace and can only be called by the test framework.
+Tests have their own namespace and can only be called by the test framework.

 Example
 ^^^^^^^